jkutner/jkutner.github.com/_posts/2015-08-17-deploy-clojure-ratpack-heroku-docker.md

 }
 {% endhighlight %}

 The `image` what Heroku uses to determine the base Docker image to run container from.
+The `addons` element determines what additional services will be attached to your container.
+The Heroku currently supports Postgres, Redis and a few others stacks with more to come.
-Given this, we can initialize the app with the following command:
+Given this configuration, we can initialize the app with the following command:

 {% highlight text %}
 $ heroku docker:init